ros2/sros2/SROS2_Windows.md

 ros2 run demo_nodes_py listener
 ```

-For comparision if you open another terminal and only run:
+For comparison if you open another terminal and only run:

 ```
 call <path_to_ros2_install>/setup.bat